akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “My apologies.
 I was supposed to have a horse waiting for you, but you were already gone by the time I reached the gate.”
 He shook his head.
 “I should have been swifter.”

 She tried to gather her thoughts, her feet strolling, but her heart galloping.
-“Why are you here?”
+“So, why are you here?”

 His voice cracked, and he patted his horse’s face.
 “I...
 I came after you.”
 He said it simply, as if it were merely the only path set before him.